Translation - Research

 Overview

 The Centre for Translation and Interpreting provides a vibrant environment for both disciplinary and interdisciplinary scholarship.
 Recognised as a centre of excellence for research into the languages, literatures, histories, linguistics, visual cultures, and cultural identities of Europe and beyond, the Centre is founded on a dynamic and forward-looking research ethos.
 Translation is a field of research that is expanding dynamically.
 We welcome innovative research proposals that interrogate – through either practice- or research-led projects, translation in a variety of areas and modes.
-For example:

-Audiovisual translation, multimodality and accessibility
+Audio-visual translation, multimodality and accessibility

 Crisis translation